Wert signs with Treasure Valley Community College Baseball

-WENDELL, Idaho (KMVT/KSVT) A Wendell baseball player is turning in his blue and gold uniform for a blue and orange one.
+A Wendell baseball player is turning in his blue and gold uniform for a blue and orange one.

 Tristan Wert signed with Treasure Valley Community College Baseball.
 Wert signed in front of his family and friends at home.